junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 5566
 congress: 111th CONGRESS
 session: 2d Session
-chamber: In the Senate of the United States,
+chamber: In the House of Representatives, U. S.,
 ---

 # H.R.
 5566

-That the bill from the House of Representatives (H.R.
-5566) entitled “An Act to amend title 18, United States Code, to prohibit interstate commerce in animal crush videos, and for other purposes.”, do pass with the following
+That the House agree to the amendment of the Senate to the bill (H.R.
+5566) entitled “An Act to amend title 18, United States Code, to prohibit interstate commerce in animal crush videos, and for other purposes.”, with the following

-*Strike all after the enacting clause and insert the following:*
+*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
 Short title